 It's time to start talking about quality!
 Sierra is experiencing an educational infrastructural problem.
 Classrooms often lack adequate furniture and are usually overcrowded.
 Schools usually don't have toilets or pure drinking water.
 Teachers are sometimes unqualified for the job.
 In such an environment, no matter how much potential a student has or how hard he/she works, the chances of fulfilling his/her dreams are minimal.
 Even students who have the opportunity to study in better conditions are rarely taught that knowledge and power come with a responsibility to society.

-This is why we are on a mission to build an excellence academy in Robis (a region with particularly high dropout rates) to provide students with a top quality education in traditional subjects such as math and English.
+This is why we are on a mission to fund the building of a school that will function as an excellence academy in Robis (a region with particularly high dropout rates) to provide students with a top quality education in traditional subjects such as math and English.

 But we won't stop there.

 We are also focusing on the development of leaders who can transform their society-a sense of civic responsibility.
 We believe a school should not only promote academic success but foster skills such as creativity, communication, collaboration and critical thinking.
-We are committed not only to developing knowledge and skills but also to encouraging students to leverage what they learn to do good in their communities.
+We are committed not only to building a school that will develop knowledge and skills but that also encourages students to leverage what they learn to do good in their communities.